Android 14 QPR1 could finally allow for full-screen orientation on apps

 Some minor bugs in a beta version can be expected, but the fact that Google is putting the power back into user’s hands regarding how they want to view certain apps is a promising sign.
 It’s rumoured that Android 14 QPR1’s aspect ratio setting will not be a Pixel exclusive, but it likely will not appear on other Android 15 devices.

-Source: Android Authority
+Via: Android Authority